Shreyas911/sicopolis/README.md

 SICOPOLIS
 =========

-SICOPOLIS (SImulation COde for POLythermal Ice Sheets) is a 3D dynamic/thermodynamic model that simulates the evolution of ice sheets and ice caps.
+SICOPOLIS (SImulation COde for POLythermal Ice Sheets) is a 3D model that simulates the evolution, dynamics and thermodynamics of ice sheets and ice caps.

 Resources
 ---------